-The application proposes the building of a new detached dwelling with car port and further on-site parking on a plot created through the subdivision of an existing garden to the side of a semi-detached property, which is positioned within a small cluster of residential properties along Mill Road which is approx. 1km to the southeast of Banningham village.
+The application proposes the building of a new detached two-storey dwelling with garage/car port and further on-site parking and widened access, on a plot created through the subdivision of an existing garden to the side of a semi-detached property, which is positioned within a small cluster of residential properties along Mill Road which is approx. 1km to the southeast of Banningham village.
 Mill Road links to the B1145 North Walsham Road to the west.
-Part of the plot is currently occupied by an old railway carriage which would be removed, and is understood to have previously been used for ancillary overspill accommodation for the existing cottage (though this has some heritage value, it is not a formally designated heritage asset).
+Part of the plot is currently occupied by an old railway carriage which would be relocated to the proposed rear garden to be renovated and used as a garden pavilion.
+It is understood to have previously been used for ancillary overspill accommodation for the existing cottage (though this has some heritage value, it is not a formally designated heritage asset).
 The applicant also intends to renovate the existing vacant semi-detached cottage, though this does not require planning permission.